ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Detailed_HAL_Workflow_in_MLink.md

-# HAL in MeasurementLink examples - Workflow for measurement creation or porting existing HAL
+# HAL in MeasurementLink examples - Workflow for measurement creation or migrating existing HAL

-The measurements in MeasurementLink can be easily modified to implement hardware abstraction to switch between different instrument models of same instrument type easily via pinmap file.
+A MeasurementLink compatible Hardware Abstraction Layer (HAL) for Instruments can be implemented using OOP leveraging PinMap with minimal effort.

-A new instrument model can be included with help of existing HAL libraries in the `DmmMeasurement' example or an existing HAL implementation in different framework can be ported.
+A new instrument model can be included with help of existing HAL libraries in the `DmmMeasurement' example or an existing object-oriented class based HAL implementation can be migrated into MeasurementLink measurements.

 ## Pre-requisites

-* Basic MeasurementLink plugin workflow understanding.
+* Familiar with creating and debugging measurement plugins in MeasurementLink.
-* LabVIEW experience.
+* Familiar with LabVIEW object-oriented programming and familiar with class based HAL implementation.
-* Basic understanding of existing HAL implementation in case of porting existing HAL implementation from other framework.
+* Deep knowledge of architecture and implementation of existing HAL (migrate to use with MeasurementLink measurements).

 ## Existing HAL Helper Libraries in MeasurmentLink